 Impacts and Mitigation

-Biological Objectives would not have a substantial impact on the availability of mineral resources.
+The Stream Biological Objective would not have a substantial impact on the availability of mineral resources.
 Minor construction activities associated with compliance will occur in areas already developed or within actively zoned anthropogenic use.
 Monitoring and assessment activities would not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the State or would not result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan.

 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to land use and planning have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to land use and planning have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

-Implementation of Biological Objectives will not further impact any mineral resources.
+Implementation of the Stream Biological Objective will not further impact any mineral resources.

 Section 12.
 Noise.
 Would the project: